Closure/Continuation.Live

 Closure/Continuation.Live.Amsterdam 07/11/22 (often shortened to simply Closure/Continuation.Live) is a live album by British progressive rock band Porcupine Tree, first released on 8 December 2023.
-The record is the second major release since the band's return in 2021.
-It features the band's concert to a sold out crowd at the Ziggo Dome in Amsterdam, Netherlands on 7 November 2022.
-The set list of the concert features every track from the standard edition of the band's most recent (and first in nearly 12 years) studio album Closure/Continuation.
+It features the band's concert to a sold-out crowd at the Ziggo Dome in Amsterdam, Netherlands on 7 November 2022.

+The set list of the concert features every track from the standard edition of the band's most recent (and first in well over 12 years) studio album Closure/Continuation.
 Alongside the album, a concert film documenting the performance, was also released.

 Release

 The record was released as a 2CD, 1 Blu-Ray & 1 DVD (the Blu-Ray featuring the record in Dolby Atmos, 5.1, and Hi-Res & the DVD with 5.1 and Hi-Res stereo) 4LP, and 60 page hardcover book box set, as well as on digital services.
 Two singles were released in promotion of the album's release, "Harridan" on 6 November 2023 and "Fear of a Blank Planet" on 1 December 2023.